And other Forms of 'Junk' DNA

 The case for common descent:

-Endogenous retroviruses or "ERVs" are viral elements that are thought to have inserted themselves into the genomes of various creatures - to include humans and apes.
+Endogenous retroviruses or "ERVs" are viral elements that are thought to have inserted themselves into the genomes of various creatures - to include the common ancestors of humans and apes.
 ERVs are thought by many to be among the strongest evidences supporting the theory of common descent.
 For example, it is argued that the same ERVs in the same locations in the genomes of both humans and apes are best explained by a shared common ancestry between humans and apes.
-In other words, the common ancestor of humans and apes must have been the one to initially experience the ERV insertion into its genome.
+In other words, the common ancestors of humans and apes must have initially experienced the ERV insertions, which were then passed on within the common gene pool.
 Then, later, when human and ape ancestors split off from this common ancestral lineage, the same ERV sequences were maintained in the same places in the genomes of both lineages.

 This argument seems rather straightforward and even downright obvious at first approximation.
 However, there are several potential problems with this theory.